SuperDARN/pydarn/docs/dev/code_review.md

 Here are some tips and tricks:

 - Dedicated a certain amount of time and just review what you can in that time period
-- Scan missing doc string and obvious mistakes
+- Scan for missing doc strings and obvious mistakes
 - Focus on what has been changed
-- If the issue repeats then make a comment for them to fix the rest and add in the general feedback when submitting the comments
+- If an issue repeats then make a comment for them to fix the rest and add in the general feedback when submitting the comments
 - Do not get too pedantic!
 - Break up the reviews if you can only review a few files or functions then do it and mention it.

 ## Reviewing a review

-As a developer you will need to address any comments that come up from code reviews like you would with reviewers comments in paper submission.
+As a developer you will need to address any comments that come up from code reviews like you would with reviewers comments in a paper submission.
 Comments should addressed and resolved before merging the code.

 If you do step 2 and look at the comments in `files changed` view you can address multiple comments in one batch.

 ### Batch Committing of Suggestions

-First look for all the suggestion comments and if you agree then add to `batch ssugestions`, once you have gone through all them then at the top in the middle there is `commit suggestions` and this commit all the suggestions for you.
+First look for all the suggestion comments and if you agree then add to `batch suggestions`, once you have gone through all them then at the top in the middle there is `commit suggestions` and this commit all the suggestions for you.

 ### Responding to Comments